American Locomotive Company: Operational Alco steam locomotives

 Several Alco mainline locomotives are still operational, including Union Pacific 844, Union Pacific Big Boy 4014, Milwaukee Road 261, Soo Line 1003, and Florida East Coast 148.

 UP Challenger 3985 ran in UP excursion service until 2010, but is now being restored by the Railroad Heritage of Midwest America museum.

 Alco and MLW locomotives still work on several regional and tourist railroads across the United States and Canada, including the Delaware-Lackawanna Railroad in Scranton, Pennsylvania, the Catskill Mountain Railroad in Kingston; the Livonia, Avon and Lakeville Railroad lines based in Lakeville, New York, the Lake Whatcom Railway in Wickersham, Washington and the Middletown & Hummelstown Railroad in Middletown, Pennsylvania.
 The latter owns one of the last Alco switchers built, #1016, a T-6 type.
 This and Alco sister 151 (ex Western Maryland Railway S-6) provide daily service in Middletown.
 Two original Alco RS-2's that were delivered to the Nevada Northern Railway are still in operation.

-ALCO-Cooke #18, built in 1920, survives in passenger service on the Arcade & Attica Railroad in Arcade, New York.
+Alco-Cooke #18, built in 1920, survives in passenger service on the Arcade & Attica Railroad in Arcade, New York.
 It returned to service in May 2009 after a six-year overhaul to bring it into compliance with the FRA's new steam locomotive regulations.

 Great Western 60, a built in Schenectady in 1937, currently operates in passenger service on the Black River & Western Railroad in Ringoes, NJ.

 Oregon Coast Scenic Railroad in Garibaldi, Oregon.
 This railroad owns the McCloud Railway 25.
-One of only four locomotives built by ALCO.
+One of only four locomotives built by Alco.
 This locomotive is operational, and is used in daily service six months of the year and weekend service an additional four months of the year.
 This locomotive appeared in the film "Stand by Me".

 Preserved Alco steam locomotives (static display)

 Several Alco steam engines have been preserved, including on the Nevada Northern Railway in Ely, Nevada; at the Southern California Railway Museum in California, on the Lake Whatcom Railway in Washington and on the Durango and Silverton Narrow Gauge Railroad in Colorado.

 In Portugal an Alco built in 1945 (construction number 73480) is displayed at the National Railway Museum at Entroncamento.

 An Alco (construction number 75506 of 1947; local name Ty246) is stored at Zduńska Wola Railway Museum, Poland.

 In Spain, an Alco built 1916 (construction number 57068) is displayed at the Ceuta old Station.

+In Mexico an Alco Hudson type built in 1937 for Ferrocarriles Nacionales de México is displayed at Aguascalientes Plaza de las Tres Centurias railroder's museum.

 Preserved Alco diesel locomotives (static display)

-Two of the three surviving ALCO “Century” C-628 diesels are at the Yucatán Railroad Museum.
+Two of the three surviving Alco "Century" C-628 diesels are at the Yucatán Railroad Museum.
 The remaining C-628 is at 7 Mile Yard, Dampier, Western Australia.
-The nearby Pilbara Railways Historical Society Inc. has three ALCOs, including the prototype C-415.
+The nearby Pilbara Railways Historical Society Inc. has three Alcos, including the prototype C-415.

 In India, the first WDM-1 and WDM-2 are preserved at the National Rail Museum, New Delhi.